 Create social media pages on popular platforms like Facebook, Instagram, Twitter, etc. Start rolling out images and content on them with a link to your product listing on Amazon.
-Start gathering followers & likes and build a community with the goal of promoting your product and increase sales.
+Start gathering followers & likes and build a community with the goal of promoting your product and increasing sales.
 Start a hashtag and try to make it a trend.

-Pretty much everything you do on social media and every post & image your share will help you and your product being seen by people who might need it.
+Pretty much everything you do on social media and every post & image your share will help you and your product to be seen by people who might need it.
 If you are new to this social media marketing thing, then try to follow some successful sellers who are promoting their products on social media.
 Take a look at their strategy and how they post content.
 You can also search for already trending hashtags that can work for your product too.

 - Influencer Marketing

 Another idea to promote your product is like a form of paid advertising we call influencer marketing.
 Basically, you make a list of people who have an active community following their profile on any social network (Facebook, Instagram, Youtube, and Twitter), a. k. a. online celebrities.
-Then you start contacting them asking if they can promote your product and how much it would costs to do so.
+Then you start contacting them asking if they can promote your product and how much it would cost to do so.

 Influencer marketing is a good strategy if you want a large sum of people to see and know about your product.
 You can combine influencer marketing with some giveaways or discount coupons, so more people are willing to purchase.
 My experience showed that influencers usually charge less for Amazon product promotion.
 They will charge for each sale by leading buyers to a special affiliate link of your product.
-It’s usually 8% to 15% but it very depends on the category, Amazon referral fees, and some other factors that are not so important.
+It’s usually 8% to 15% but it very much depends on the category, Amazon referral fees, and some other factors that are not so important.